Caparisun/Linear_Regression_Project/README.md

 We do believe that the model is quite sufficient, but can't be used solely to predict the actual sales price of a home without viewing the home in reality.
 Variables that have a high impact on prices like the neighborhood and location were not scored in the dataset and are therefore excluded from the model.

-To increase the precision of the model, further todos would be further removal of outliers and finding a normalization algorithm that can be applied in a model-beneficiary way.
+To increase the precision of the model, additional to-do's would be further removal of outliers and finding a normalization algorithm that can be applied in a model-beneficiary way.
 The data is prone to overfitting, therefore we want to remind being cautious of overfitting the data and increasing the number of false positives.

 ## Insights into the data